Ash6396/Trustify/README.md

 💡 Our Solution

-Trustify solves this by combining Web3 transparency with Web2 simplicity.
+Trustify solves this by combining Web3 transparency simplicity.

 We introduce: